High School Education Alternatives

 Fremont Unified School District recognizes the need to offer more than one path to earning a high school diploma.
 Student needs vary so it is necessary that our school district, as well as the State of California, are responsive with a number of alternatives.

 Robertson High School is located in the Irvington area and our district offers transportation to and from all of the high schools to Robertson each school day.
 The school day at Robertson is shorter and students are placed in smaller classes with a more individualized learning setting.
-Robertson uses a trimester schedule which affords students the opportunity to earn more credit during the school year and the school has the flexibility to award credit as they complete coursework.
-Given that the school day ends earlier, they can also attend Fremont Adult School classes in the afternoon, based on availability, to earn additional credits.
-Robertson students can take ROP classes as well.
-Graduates from Robertson need to earn 200 units rather than the 230 units required at the comprehensive high schools like MSJHS.
+Robertson uses a 4x4 Block schedule which affords students the opportunity to earn more credit during the school year.
+Graduates from Robertson need to earn 200 credits rather than the 230 credits required at the comprehensive high schools like MSJHS.

-Vista requires 200 units to graduate, which includes all of the core subject requirements of the comprehensive high schools in the district plus 40 elective units.
+Vista requires 200 credits to graduate, which includes all of the core subject requirements of the comprehensive high schools in the district plus 40 elective credits.

 Circle of Independent Learning (COIL) - COIL's mission: Our "circle of learning" - student, parent and advisory teacher - works together to develop a personalized plan that best enables the student to discover his or her unique learning style and mature into an independent, lifelong learner.
 Within this approach, students are provided with opportunities to grow through a variety of classes, activities, and field trips.
 The student's parent becomes their teacher with the support of the COIL staff; this school uses the homeschooling model.